A Comprehensive Radiative Magnetohydrodynamics Simulation of Active Region Scale Flux Emergence from the Convection Zone to the Corona: RESULTS I: THE QUIET SUN CORONA

 With the relation in \equref{equ:f_def}, \equref{equ:eb_cons} is reduced to

-where $F_{\rm wlr}$ and $F_{\rm res}$ are the equivalent energy fluxes for the Lorentz force work and resistive heating, respectively.
+where ${\cal F}_{\rm wlr}$ and ${\cal F}_{\rm res}$ are the specific energy fluxes for the Lorentz force work and resistive heating, respectively.
 This equation describes the conservation of magnetic energy when the 3D domain collapses into the vertical direction.

-We note that $S_{z}$, $F_{\rm wlr}$ and $F_{\rm res}$ are functions of height.
-These vertical profiles are averaged over the 11.5 hours of evolution and plotted in \figref{fig:qs_eflux}(a).
-We find that $S_{z}$ that measures the input of magnetic energy is about identical to $F_{\rm wlr}$ + $F_{\rm res}$ that measures the release of magnetic energy (which is mostly converted to plasma heating as shown later).
-The balance is consistent and robust over a height range of more than 100\,Mm, where the amplitudes of these fluxes change by almost 4 orders of magnitude.
-The relation in \equref{equ:eb_cons3} is well satisfied through the whole corona in the quiet Sun simulation, except near the very top of the domain.
-We also plot $F_{\rm wlr}$ and $F_{\rm res}$ separately in \figref{fig:qs_eflux}(a). $F_{\rm wlr}$ clearly dominate in the release of magnetic energy through the whole vertical domain.
+The vertical profiles of $S_{z}$, ${\cal F}_{\rm wlr}$ and ${\cal F}_{\rm res}$ are averaged over 11.5 hours of evolution and plotted in \figref{fig:qs_eflux}(a).
+The upward Poynting flux in this simulation is self-consistently generated by the magneto-convection in the convective layer and photosphere and sets the foundation of why a corona of realistic temperature and density can form in the simulation.
+We also plot ${\cal F}_{\rm wlr}$ and ${\cal F}_{\rm res}$ separately in \figref{fig:qs_eflux}(a).
+We find that most of the magnetic energy transported by the Poynting flux into the corona is released through Lorentz force work, which is a consequence of using a high numerical magnetic Prandtl number in the simulation.
+See Section \ref{sec:res_qs_heating} for further discussion.

 We also investigate the balance of the energy fluxes that evolve the plasma energy in the corona.
-When integrated over the volume V(z), the energy equation solved by the simulation can be reformed as
+When integrated over the volume V(z), the energy equation solved by the simulation, Equation (30) in \citet{Rempel:2017}, can be reformed as

 where